leomotors/npm-scripts/README.md

 # my-npm-automation or leomotors-automation

-As it's name suggest, it's a piece of code that I used alot, so I decided to put in npm then I can access it easily.
+As its name suggests, it's a piece of code that I used a lot, so I decided to put it in npm then I can access it easily.

 You are free to use this if you want the same thing as mine.